-EI-5.28 There shall be no ignition sources in and adjacent to petroleum product storage areas.
-EI-5.29 Transfer of petroleum products between storage areas and work sites shall not exceed daily requirements and shall be in accordance with provincial legislation and guidelines.
-EI-5.30 Used petroleum products (including empty containers) shall be collected and transported to a licensed oil recycling facility in approved storage containers.
-EI-5.31 Vehicles hauling petroleum products shall carry equipment and materials for emergency spill containment and clean-up.
-EI-5.32 Warning signs shall be posted in visible locations around petroleum product storage areas.
-Signs shall indicate hazard warning, contact in case of a spill, access restrictions and authority.
+EI-5.29 Transfer of petroleum products between storage areas and work sites not exceed daily requirements and will be in accordance with provincial legislation and guidelines.
+EI-5.30 Used petroleum products (including empty containers) will be collected and transported to a licensed oil recycling facility in approved storage containers.
+EI-5.31 Vehicles hauling petroleum products will carry equipment and materials for emergency spill containment and clean-up.
+EI-5.32 Warning signs will be posted in visible locations around petroleum product storage areas.
+Signs will indicate hazard warning, contact in case of a spill, access restrictions and authority.

-Rehabilitating and Re-vegetation (PA-9)
+Rehabilitating and Re-vegetation (PA- 9) --- ------ ----

-ID Mitigation PA-9.01 Construction areas no longer required shall be re-contoured, stabilized, re-vegetated and restored to near natural conditions in accordance with Rehabilitation and Vegetation Management Plan PA-9.02 Natural re-vegetation shall be allowed to occur although active rehabilitation programs may be required at specific sites where erosion warrants seeding or planting PA-9.03 Organic material, topsoil and subsoil stripped from construction areas shall be stockpiled separately for future site rehabilitation.
-PA-9.04 Rehabilitation of construction areas shall incorporate erosion protection and sediment control measures in accordance with the Erosion and Sediment Control Plan as required.
-PA-9.05 Rehabilitation Plans shall include objectives for restoration of natural conditions, erosion protection, sediment control, non-native and invasive plant species management, wildlife habitat restoration and restoration of aesthetic values as required.
-PA-9.06 Where appropriate, regional native grass mixtures shall be used to assist re-vegetation of disturbed areas to control erosion or prevent invasion of non-native species.
-The mixtures shall not contain non-native or invasive species.
-PA-9.07 Stockpiled organic materials, topsoil and subsoil shall be spread over restored construction areas to encourage re-vegetation.
-PA-9.08 Stockpiled soils shall be protected from wind erosion by wetting and if necessary, by covering.
-PA-9.09 Soil/site preparation consisting of scarification, grading and fertilizing shall be conducted if necessary to re- establish vegetation.
-PA-9.10 Highly erodible eolian (wind-blown) deposits shall be stabilized immediately after disturbance by the addition of surface cover.
-PA-9.11 Rehabilitation measures for temporary stream crossings shall be implemented as soon as possible after crossings are removed.
-PA-9.12 Excavations shall be left at a maximum slope of 4:1 (horizontal: vertical) for erosion and sediment control purposes.
-PA-9.13 Compensatory measures such as tree planting and habitat enhancement shall be considered for construction areas and sites where important habitat is removed.
-PA-9.14 The Site Environmental Officer shall inspect rehabilitated construction areas in accordance with the Rehabilitation and Vegetation Management Plan to assess effectiveness and determine if additional restoration activities are required.
-PA-9.15 Rehabilitation Plans for borrow pits and quarries shall also be provided to Manitoba Industry, Economic Development and Mines.
+ID Mitigation PA-9.01 Construction areas no longer required will be re-contoured, stabilized, re-vegetated and restored to near DA 0.02 natural conditions in accordance with Renabilitation and vegetation management Plan PA-9.02 Natural re-vegetation will be allowed to occur although active renabilitation programs may be required at DA 0.00 PA-9.03 organic material, topsoil and subsoil stripped from construction areas will be stockpiled separately for future site rehabilitation.
+PA-9.04 Rehabilitation of construction areas will incorporate erosion protection and sediment control measures in accordance with the Erosion and Sediment Control Plan as required.
+PA-9.05 Rehabilitation Plans will include objectives for restoration of natural conditions, erosion protection, sediment control, non-native and invasive plant species management, wildlife habitat restoration and restoration of aesthetic values as required.
+PA-9.06 Where appropriate, regional native grass mixtures will be used to assist re-vegetation of disturbed areas to control erosion or prevent invasion of non-native species.
+The mixtures will not contain non-native or invasive species.
+PA-9.07 Stockpiled organic materials, topsoil and subsoil will be spread over restored construction areas to encourage re-vegetation.
+PA-9.08 Stockpiled soils will be protected from wind erosion by location, wetting and, if necessary, by covering.
+PA-9.09 Soil/site preparation consisting of scarification, grading and fertilizing will be conducted if necessary to re- establish vegetation.
+PA-9.10 Highly erodible eolian (wind-blown) deposits will be stabilized immediately after disturbance by the addition of surface cover.
+PA-9.11 Rehabilitation measures for temporary stream crossings will be implemented as soon as possible after crossings are removed.
+PA-9.12 Excavations will be left at a maximum slope of 4:1 (horizontal: vertical) for erosion and sediment control purposes.
+PA-9.13 Compensatory measures such as tree planting and habitat enhancement will be considered for construction areas and sites where important habitat is removed.
+PA-9.14 The Site Environmental Officer will inspect rehabilitated construction areas in accordance with the site Reclamation Plan to assess effectiveness and determine if additional restoration activities are required.
+PA-9.15 Rehabilitation Plans for borrow pits and guarries will also be provided to Manitoba Industry, Economic Development and Mines.